OpenRailAssociation/annual-report/2024/0520-nicole.md

 ![Nicole Göbel](images/people/nicole-goebel.jpg){.person}

-"Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Nullam convallis velit nec mi venenatis, id efficitur velit elementum.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur." -- Nicole Göbel, *Director*, CEO at **DB Systel GmbH**
+"Deutsche Bahn fully embraces OpenRail's mission, as reflected in the principles of our DB Open Source Manifesto.
+OpenRail embodies this commitment by focusing on leveraging efficient collaboration.
+We are proud to have developed a solid working framework within the association and are excited about its potential to accelerate new initiatives and projects.
+Open source holds the transformative power to tackle the industry’s complex challenges, creating opportunities for scalable, future-proof technologies that benefit the broader ecosystem." -- Nicole Göbel, *Director*, CEO at **DB Systel GmbH**